-title (should be clear, descriptive and not too long);

-- names(s) of authors(s);

-- full affiliation(s);

-- present address of author(s), if different from affiliation;

-- complete address to which correspondence should be sent;
+- Title (should be clear, descriptive and not too long); - Name(s) of author(s); - Full affiliation(s); - Present address of author(s), if different from affiliation; - Complete address to which correspondence should be sent; - Abstract.

-- abstract.

-2. The abstract should be clear, descriptive, selfexplanatory and not longer than 150 words.
+2. The abstract should be clear, descriptive, self-explanatory and not longer than 150 words.
 It should also be suitable for publication elsewhere.